NatalijaArizankoska/NatalijaArizankoska/README.md

 <h1 align="center">Hi there 👋, I'm Natalija Arizankoska</h1>
 <h3 align="center">A Software Engineer and MSc Student in Machine Learning</h3>

-I'm currently a Master's Student in Machine Learning and Data Science, holding a Bachelor's degree in Computer Science and System Engineering.
-My research and professional interests revolve around diffusion models, computer vision, and natural language processing (NLP).
-I'm passionate about building impactful machine learning solutions and enjoy exploring these areas through hands-on projects and practical challenges.
+Currently pursuing a Master's degree in Machine Learning and Data Science, I bring a strong technical foundation from my undergraduate studies in Computer Science and System Engineering.
+My research interests center on diffusion models, computer vision, and NLP, where I focus on translating theoretical concepts into tangible applications.
+I thrive on tackling complex problems through experimentation and implementation.